mag233/rag-anki-kit/README.md

 5. Open a Pull Request

 ### Areas for Contribution:
-- 🐛 Bug fixes and performance improvements
+- Bug fixes and performance improvements
-- 🎨 UI/UX enhancements and accessibility improvements
+- UI/UX enhancements
-- 📚 Documentation improvements and tutorial creation
+- Documentation improvements
-- 🔧 New features and integrations (OCR, enhanced PDF processing)
+- New features and integrations
-- 🌍 Additional language support and localization
+- Additional language support
-- 🤖 LLM prompt optimization and domain-specific templates
-- 📊 Advanced analytics and visualization improvements
-- ⚡ Performance optimization and scalability enhancements
-- 🔬 Research-specific feature development

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

-- OpenAI for their powerful GPT models and advanced language understanding
+- OpenAI for their powerful GPT models
-- The Streamlit team for their excellent framework and community support
+- The Streamlit team for their excellent framework
-- ChromaDB for robust vector database capabilities and semantic search
+- ChromaDB for vector database capabilities
-- NetworkX team for comprehensive graph analysis tools
-- Sentence Transformers project for semantic similarity capabilities
-- The open-source community for inspiration, tools, and continuous improvement
+- The open-source community for inspiration and tools
-- Research community for valuable feedback and feature suggestions

 ---

-**Built with ❤️ for researchers, students, and lifelong learners**
+**Built with care for researchers, students, and lifelong learners**

 *Questions?
 Feedback?
 Feel free to reach out via GitHub Issues or connect with me directly!*